 Story by Charyn Pfeuffer

-Cruising the Amazon River in style has gotten even more plush with the launch of the Aria ship from Aqua Expeditions.
-Glide along with us in style through the jungles of Peru.
+Cruising the Amazon River in style has gotten plush with the high-end experience of the Aria ship from Aqua Expeditions.
+Glide along with us in luxury through the jungles of Peru.

 Few destinations make me swoon quite like Peru.
 I first visited this country in 2008 on an Amazon cruise with International Expeditions.
 The eight days I spent meandering the majestic river in unplugged idyll opened my eyes to the country’s spectacular scenery, wildlife, people and culture.
 Although the trip wasn’t luxurious, it sated the nature and science geek in me, and completely spellbound, I’ve returned to Peru every year since, most recently to cruise the Amazon with Aqua Expeditions’ newest ship, M/V Aria.

 Those thinking about a luxury Latin American river cruise are probably already familiar with Aqua Expeditions.
 After launching with an earlier sister ship no longer in service, M/V Aria offers travelers an intimate, low-key luxurious Amazon experience with 16 spacious and modernly appointed suites (eight on each level).
 Built in 2010, the vessel boasts a similar layout to the earlier Aqua and all its luxe amenities.
 But, Aqua Expeditions made some improvements and for Aria’s seven-night Amazon Expedition Cruise, the ship embarks on a brand new route.

 Aria takes Aqua’s panoramic floor-to-ceiling windows, one of the absolute best features about the ship, and made them larger.
 One of my favorite moments of Zen on the Amazon (and there were many), was waking up and looking out at the sun rising and the river going by from the comfort of a super snuggly bed.
 I’m a sucker for high thread count linens and a mattress that means business.
 The only thing missing was my boyfriend.
 This early morning scenario sure beats facing an inbox filled with email, the phone ringing, and dogs begging to go out.
 All suites aboard Aria feature river-facing views and floor plans are identical on upper and lower decks.